friendlyswiss/trails-web-service/Readme.md

 Applied to an A tag.
 Describes the URL of a particular route or hiker in this application.

 * `Place/HikingTrail/hikedBy`
-A property of `http://schema.org/Person`.
-Applied to an A tag where `itemtype="http://schema.org/Person"`.
-Describes the name of a "hiker," or the person who has hiked on or submitted the route to this application.
+A property of `http://schema.org/Place/HikingTrail`.
+Applied to an A tag where `itemtype="http://schema.org/Place/HikingTrail"`.
+Describes a "hiker," or the person who has hiked on or submitted the route to this application.

 * `description`
 Applied to a SPAN tag.
 Describes a route or hiker.